Mugma Area: Land subsidence and fire

 Rampant illegal mining in the pits abandoned by BCCL and ECL in the Jharkhand-West Bengal border regions has assumed alarming proportions threatening both rail and road connections in the region.
-According to the DGMS, there are at least 22 villages and a few industrial towns, with an estimated population of a million, virtually dangling over empty pits. iIllegal miners leave behind the pits vacant after taking out the coal.
+According to the DGMS, there are at least 22 villages and a few industrial towns, with an estimated population of a million, virtually dangling over empty pits.
+Illegal miners leave behind the pits vacant after taking out the coal.
 BCCL and ECL, who have filled up some abandoned pits in Sripur, Sodepur, Kajora, Salanpur and Mugma Areas, do not have funds to fill up large number of abandoned pits.
 A comprehensive rehabilitation package is estimated at Rs.
 15,000 crore.
 There have been incidents of land subsidence all over the region.
 In 2015, a section of the road connecting Kapasara Open Cast Project caved in.

 Another major problem is fire in the abandoned mines.
 One such mine at Brindabanpur, 50 m from NH 19 and 100 m from the Grand Chord railway track, was on fire in 2014.
 Woken up by the noise of explosions, the residents alerted the Mugma Area offices of ECL.
 They came and took action to extinguish the fire and fill up the abandoned mine.
 As a precautionary measure 650 workers of ECL's adjoining Lakhimata Colliery were evacuated.